withfig/push-to-fig-autocomplete-action/README.md

 We also provide support for third party autocomplete repos via the following inputs:
 - `repo-org`: name of the organization/user that stores the third party autocomplete repository (default: `withfig`)
 - `repo-name`: name of the third party autocomplete repository (default: `autocomplete`)
+- `diff-based-versioning`: use new diff-based versioning (default: true)

 > NOTE: third party autocomplete repos must be structured as the official autocomplete one.
 Run `npx @withfig/autocomplete-tools@latest init` to generate one.